 Thrombosis is a broad umbrella term that refers to a range of conditions that all involve blood clots forming in the vein or artery when there is no bleeding.
 When a clot like this forms (also known as a thrombus), it can have varied health effects depending on where it occurs.
 Depending on your general condition, thrombosis may be a singular incident or a more chronic problem.
 However, the good news is that generally, Thrombosis can be cured.

-Thrombi can be caused by a number of factors, including
+Risk factors that increase your likelihood of developing DVT are similar to those for other vein diseases.
+Also, Thrombi can be caused by a number of factors, including the following:

 - Damage to an artery, vein or surrounding tissue

 - Limited movement: extended periods of sitting or lying, such as travelling in a plane or car for a long time, convalescing in a hospital bed or having your leg immobilised in a cast.

 - Genetics: family history of DVT, pulmonary embolism or blood-clotting disorders can leave you prone to developing a clot, so make sure you’re taking care of those veins.

 - Pregnancy, especially in the later stages and for up to six weeks after birth, increases your chances of developing a clot, so keep moving and wear compression stockings